Woman says 2 Weinstein sexual assaults came 17 years apart - WTOP News

 LOS ANGELES (AP) — A woman testified Monday that Harvey Weinstein sexually assaulted her in a hotel room during the Toronto Film Festival in 1991, then did it again when she went to confront him in the same hotel during the same festival 17 years later.

-On the witness stand at Weinstein’s Los Angeles trial, she said she was a 24-year-old aspiring actor at the 1991 festival and didn’t know who Weinstein was before she met him at a party.
+Kelly Sipherd told a Los Angeles jury that she was a 24-year-old aspiring actor at the 1991 festival and didn’t know who Weinstein was before she met him at a party.
 She said her friends there were abuzz about the man whose company Miramax had surged to the forefront of independent film and was making its mark at the Oscars.

 “We got along very well,” she said.
 “He was very intelligent.
 We had a wonderful conversation.”

-Once there, she said he went into the bathroom and emerged wearing only an open shirt and holding a hot washcloth.
+Once there, he went into the bathroom and emerged wearing only an open shirt and holding a hot washcloth, Sipherd testified.

 “It all happened very, very very quickly,” she said.
 “I was in shock.
 It was so unexpected.”